Admiral Sir William Sidney Smith

 In 1802 the British and French signed the Treaty of Amiens which temporarily ended hostility between the two countries and Smith stood for Parliament where he was elected MP for Rochester in Kent.
 His Parliamentary career was short, however, as the Treaty with France collapsed in 1803 when Britain declared war on France once more, angered by Napoleon's continued interference in other European countries and governments.
 Smith was deployed to command a naval squadron in the North Sea with the task of monitoring and disrupting the activities of French ships which it was feared would soon be involved in an invasion attempt of England.
 Instead the French ships eventually disappeared to the South where they suffered defeat at the hands of Horatio Nelson at the Battle of Trafalgar in 1805 where of course Nelson also died.
 Despite being deployed in home waters, Smith was one of the few senior English naval figures not to attend Nelson's funeral.

-In November 1805 Smith was promoted to Rear Admiral and sent once again the Mediterranean where he was tasked with assisting the Italian King of the Two Sicilies to regain the Kingdom of Naples which had been taken by Smith's old adversary, Napoleon.
+In November 1805 Smith was promoted to Rear Admiral and sent once again to the Mediterranean where he was tasked with assisting the Italian King of the Two Sicilies to regain the Kingdom of Naples which had been taken by Smith's old adversary, Napoleon.
 With the assistance of several thousand Calabrian and British troops.
 Smith succeeded, defeating the French at the Battle of Maida.

 In October 1807, Spain and France signed a treaty to divide the Kingdom of Portugal between them.
 As Portugal was, and still is, England's oldest ally, Smith was appointed to command an expedition to Lisbon to either assist the Portuguese in resisting any Franco Spanish attack or, if necessary, to destroy the Portuguese fleet if it looked likely to fall into enemy hands.
 Instead of the latter, Smith arranged for the Portuguese fleet and the Portuguese Royal Family to withdraw across the Atlantic to Brazil - then a Portuguese colony.
 Smith returned to England and received much popular acclaim for his actions but he was still viewed with suspicion amongst his peers who preferred the legacy of Nelson.
 Smith was promoted - automatically - to Vice Admiral in 1810 and married Caroline Rumbold, the widow of a diplomat with whom Smith had worked, that same year.